ukiyoriuk/vaccination-management-system-c/README.md

-# UOC Covid-19 Vaccination Programme
+# Vaccination Management System

-This project simulates a Covid-19 vaccination programme with data structures implemented in C.

-## Overview
-The project is split into two modules:

-- **code/UOCCovid19Vaccine/** — Core library with data types and operations:
-  - Countries
-  - Vaccines and batches
-  - Patients and vaccination queues

-- **code/UOCProgrammeEC/** — Programme entry point and automated test suite covering PR1, PR2 and PR3.
+A C-based system that simulates a complete vaccination programme, from managing countries and vaccine developers to administering doses and tracking patient data.
+It implements custom data structures (lists, queues, tables) and algorithms (recursion, search, sorting) to provide realistic vaccination process management.

 ## Features

+### Countries & Vaccines
-- **PR1 — Lists and Tables**
+- Manage **countries** (EU and non-EU).
+- Register **developers** and associate them with vaccines.
-  - Manage countries, vaccines, developers.
+- Manage **vaccines** with attributes:
+  - Technology (Adenovirus, Inactivated, Peptidic, mRNA).
+  - Current clinical trial phase.
+  - Authorized countries.

+### Patients & Queues
+- Manage **patients** with name, ID, assigned vaccine, and doses received.
+- Store patients in **queues by country**, processed in order of arrival.
+- Enforce eligibility rules:
+  - AstraZeneca not allowed for groups 2 & 3 (elderly).
+  - Janssen requires only a single dose.

+### Vaccination Batches
+- Manage **vaccination batches** (lot ID, vaccine type, number of doses).
-  - Store and update vaccination batches (linked list).
+- Store batches in a **linked list**.
-- **PR2 — Queues and Vaccination Process**
-  - Patient queue by country.
+- Support insertion, deletion, retrieval, and traversal of batches.
-  - Inoculation of first and second doses.
+- Process first and second doses for patients in queues.
-  - Eligibility rules by group (e.g., AstraZeneca restrictions, Janssen single dose).
-  - Percentage of fully vaccinated patients.
+- Track percentage of fully vaccinated patients.

-- **PR3 — Search and Sorting**
+### Algorithms & Advanced Operations
+- **Recursion**: compare patient queues, count vaccinated by vaccine/technology.
-  - Count patients vaccinated with a specific batch (queue traversal).
+- **Search**: count patients vaccinated with a given batch.
-  - Sort vaccination batches by `lotID` (asc) and vaccine name (desc) using Quicksort.
+- **Sorting**: quicksort algorithm to order vaccination batches by `lotID` (asc) and vaccine name (desc).
+- **Statistics**: identify most used vaccine technology per country.

 ## Project Structure
 ```